mongodb/specifications/source/server-selection/server-selection-tests.rst

 3. Insert an empty document into the collection being used for the test.

-4. Create a client with both mongoses' addresses in its seed list, appName="loadBalancingTest" and localThresholdMS=30000.
+4. Create a client with both mongoses' addresses in its seed list, appName="loadBalancingTest", and localThresholdMS=30000.

-5. Using SDAM monitoring events, ensure both mongoses have been discovered and marked as available.

-6. Using CMAP events, ensure the client's connection pools for both mongoses have been saturated, either via setting minPoolSize=maxPoolSize or executing operations.
+5. Using CMAP events, ensure the client's connection pools for both mongoses have been saturated, either via setting minPoolSize=maxPoolSize or executing operations.

-7. Start 10 concurrent threads / tasks that each run 10 `findOne` operations
+6. Start 10 concurrent threads / tasks that each run 10 `findOne` operations
    with empty filters using that client.

-8. Using command monitoring events, assert that fewer than 25% of the CommandStartedEvents occurred on the mongos that the failpoint was enabled on.
+7. Using command monitoring events, assert that fewer than 25% of the CommandStartedEvents occurred on the mongos that the failpoint was enabled on.

-9. Disable the failpoint.
+8. Disable the failpoint.

-10. Start 10 concurrent threads / tasks that each run 100 `fundOne` operations
+9. Start 10 concurrent threads / tasks that each run 100 `fundOne` operations
     with empty filters using that client.

-11. Using command monitoring events, assert that each mongos was selected roughly 50% of the time (within +/- 10%).
+10. Using command monitoring events, assert that each mongos was selected roughly 50% of the time (within +/- 10%).

 Application-Provided Server Selector